 Like all root crops, you don't want to encourage too leafy tops, so go easy on any nitrogen fertilizer.
 Soil should not be too acidic, and a soil pH of 6.0--6.8 is good.

-Traditionally, carrots are long and orange, but have fun with some of these short, fat, purple, white, and yellow varieties.
+Traditionally the modern carrot is long and orange, but have fun with some of these short, fat, purple, white, and yellow varieties.
 Colored carrots, especially purple ones, tend to lose some of their color when cooked.

 Atomic Red: A bright fiery red carrot which grows to 22cms (9") in 76 days.